abbwilemi/dumb-self-analyzing-car/README.md

 bash
 Copy code
 pip install -r requirements.txt
-Upload Arduino Code
-Open arduino_code.ino in Arduino IDE and upload it to the microcontroller.

 Start the AI System
 Run the Python script for object recognition and communication: bash